ProteoWiki/SMWParent/README.md

 ## TODO

-* Better handling of SMW property types
+* Further handling of SMW property types
 * Refactor some functions and variables